dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

-A good example in my opinion how it would be easier for a developer to better grasp the relationship between a Docker image and a Docker container is, if you think about the Object Oriented programming concepts.
+A good example in my opinion how it would be easier for a developer to better grasp the relationship between a Docker image and a Docker container is, if you think about the basic concept of object-oriented programming paradigm, which I'm sure you know well, since most of you here are programmers I suppose and if you don't know it yet, then Drupal 8 will definitely force you to learn it.

-In OOP you have classes that specifies the data structure and the behaviour of your objects.
-It's a template/blueprint for your objects.
+In OOP you have classes that specifies the structure of data and the behaviour of your objects.
+It's basically a template or blueprint for your objects.

-The same concept can be applied to Docker images and Docker containers.
+The same concept can be applied for the relationship between Docker images and Docker containers.

-Docker image in this case is like a class that contains your application code and all its dependencies and you create containers that are derived from a Docker images, which are
+Docker image in this case is like a class that contains your application code and all its dependencies and you create containers that are derived from that Docker image, which then are created or destroyed on demand just like objects.

+You can share your Docker image with other developers just like you can share your class that you have written into a text file, but you can't share Docker containers because they are the running instances of that image just like objects.

 ---